Skip to content

 Orthodontic Surgery: Enhancing Your Smile’s Foundation

-Surgical orthodontics, also called orthognathic surgery, is corrective jaw surgery performed to remedy skeletal problems that affect the ability to bite, chew and speak.
+Surgical orthodontics, or orthognathic surgery, is corrective jaw surgery performed to remedy skeletal problems affecting the ability to bite, chew, and speak.

 orthodontic hand tools